A long, diagonal chute of water cuts through a layer of jagged bedrock before gushing out into a deep hole in the Ovens

 and check with the managing authority for any current change of conditions.

 The marker indicates the approximate location of the car park in the reserve.
+If the map is not zoomed in locally, as can occur with some browsers, simply click or tap on "View Larger Map" below.

 If you would like to leave a comment about this swimming hole, please fill in the comment box below.
 I'm particularly interested in your